 Diploma in Professional Practice International DPPI

-Course duration, four years (including compulsory placement year).
+Course duration is full time, four years (including compulsory placement year).

 You are expected to attend lectures, tutorials, laboratory sessions and seminars.
 These timetabled classes add up to around 18 to 24 hours per week.
 Independent study is essential to reinforce face to face sessions with tutors.
 It is recommended that this time should be greater than the hours spent in face to face sessions with tutors.
 Development of your independent study culminates with a project in final year and allows you to demonstrate the skills you have attained throughout your degree.